 Dual Degree Engineering

 Students in this program receive a B.A. from Augustana (in a major of their choice) and a degree from the chosen engineering specialty from the engineering school.
-Columbia and Minnesota offer B.S. degrees, while Washington University in St. Louis offers a mix of bachelors and masters degree options.
+Columbia offers a B.S. degree, while Washington University in St. Louis offers a mix of bachelors and masters degree options.
 South Dakota State University provides a regional option for B.S. degrees in Mechanical Engineering and Civil and Environmental Engineering.
-Students are guaranteed admission to the engineering school when recommended by Augustana following sucessful completion of all the requirements for the specific program.
+Students are guaranteed admission to Washington University's engineering school when recommended by Augustana following successful completion of all the requirements for the specific program.
 Admission to Columbia for students starting at Augustana during fall semester 2019 or later is no longer guaranteed.
 The particular preparatory courses that must be completed at Augustana depend upon the engineering school and which specific engineering program students wish to enter.
 A list of program areas sorted by school and degrees offered is shown below.
 There are three main requirements for the dual-degree program:

 - Complete the Augustana general education requirements.

 - Complete a major at Augustana (some engineering courses may count toward a physics major).
 Any major is suitable for the Washington University and Columbia University programs.
 For the South Dakota State University program, only two Augustana University majors qualify: physics and mathematics.

 - Complete the pre-requisites specified by the particular school and/or engineering program.
 Partner schools may have additional GPA requirements.